SkwdStudios/turup-s-gambit/Documentation/FLOW.md

 - **Total Players**: 4
 - **Team Formation**: 2 teams of 2 players each
-- **Seating Arrangement**: Teammates sit opposite each other in a square setup
+- **Seating Arrangement**: Teammates sit opposite each other in a cross setup

 ---

 ## 2. Deck

 - Standard **52-card deck** (no jokers)
+- Card ranks from high to low: A, K, Q, J, 10, 9, 8, 7, 6, 5, 4, 3, 2

 ---